-Visual Communication Technology
+Visual Communications Technology

 Visual Communication Technology is an innovative program for students who are interested in creative & technical problem-solving.